This document describes how to get AI-powered assistance from the Cloud Assist panel in the Google Cloud console.

 The Cloud Assist panel opens in a new tab.
 Your original session remains open in the original tab.
 To close the expanded view, close the tab.

-Enter a prompt in the Cloud Assist panel
+A quick example of entering a prompt in the Cloud Assist panel

 In the Google Cloud console, go to any page—for example, the Dashboard page.